howtographql/howtographql/content/backend/graphql-go/2-queries.md

 ---
 title: Queries
-pageTitle: 'Building a GraphQL Server with Go Backend Tutorial | Quiries'
+pageTitle: 'Building a GraphQL Server with Go Backend Tutorial | Queries'
 description: 'what are queries and implementing a query in gqlgen'
 ---